-Illinois Drug and Alcohol Treatment
+Illinois Drug and Alcohol Treatment Center

 Illinois may be nestled in the central United States, but the state is a reflection of our country at large.
-Home to one of the busiest airports and largest cities – O’Hare Airport and Chicago, respectively – the state also has a lot of resources that include coal, timber and petroleum.
+Home to one of the busiest airports and largest cities – O’Hare Airport and Chicago, respectively – the state also has a lot of resources that include coal, timber, and petroleum.
 In addition to the large, industrial ports, Illinois acts as a major transportation hub and also has many small, rural communities that rely on farming and other crops.
-Illinois is dynamic and the heart of our country, but if you peel back the layers, you’ll find that the mult-faceted nature of Illinois brings about an array of drug problems.
+Illinois is dynamic and the heart of our country, but if you peel back the layers, you’ll find that the multi-faceted nature of Illinois brings about an array of drug problems.

 At The River Source, we find it interesting that many of our past patients have come from the suburbs or rural communities of Illinois instead of Chicago.
 In recent years, we have seen a rise in heroin abuse, which is common in the suburbs of the city.
 Our Illinois patients have found the peace and solace they need at The River Source; they’ve been able to break away from their current environment and focus all of their efforts on healing.

 Why Addiction is Prevalent in Illinois

 Remember that Illinois has many sides to it.
 With a large city, affluent suburban neighborhoods and small, rural communities, drug and alcohol abuse exist in many ways.
 Chicago is where many drugs are distributed from, and over the last few years, there has been an increase in the number of meth labs.
 Heroin remains a significant problem in the suburbs, as it’s often heroin that comes after an initial addiction to prescription pain pills.